daormar/debasher/doc/design_doc_resident.md

 item, with no position.

 Every queued item gets a position, starting at 1; `HELLO` never reaches the queue.
-Whatever starts a round from inside the node, such as a future snapshot timer, goes through the same hook, so `capture_pos` (see the Glossary) is always defined; 0 means that nothing had been processed yet.
+Whatever starts a round from inside the node, such as a snapshot timer (see "Periodic snapshots from a node's own timer" in Future work), has to go through the same hook, so that `capture_pos` (see the Glossary) is always defined; 0 means that nothing had been processed yet.

 ## The checkpoint's own bookkeeping